3567892/Linear-Regression-Model/README.md

 This Python code is an implementation of a simple linear regression model using gradient descent for training.
-It is applied to the USA_Housing dataset, which presumably contains information about housing prices in the USA.
+It is applied to the USA_Housing dataset, which  contains information about housing prices in the USA.

 Here's a brief description of the key components and functionalities of the code: